MicrosoftDocs/winapps-winrt-api/microsoft.windows.appnotifications.builder/appnotificationbutton_targetappid.md

 ## -remarks

+You should set either the [InvokeUri](xref:Microsoft.Windows.AppNotifications.Builder.AppNotificationButton.InvokeUri) or the **TargetAppId**, but not both.
+If you do set both, the system will use the **TargetAppId**.

 For guidance on using the **AppNotificationBuilder** APIs to create the UI for app notifications, see [App notification content](/windows/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts).

 For reference information about the XML schema for app notifications, see [App notification content schema](/windows/apps/design/shell/tiles-and-notifications/toast-schema).